Many outstanding Australian men and women support our movement as Honour a Woman ambassadors. These include:

 Professor Jill Blackmore AM is Alfred Deakin Professor in the Faculty of Arts and Education, Deakin University and a Fellow of the Academy of Social Sciences Australia.

-Professor Denise Bradley AC is a distinguished educator, policy advisor and administrator, with specialist interests in educational equity and excellence.
+Vale –Professor Denise Bradley AC was a distinguished educator, policy advisor and administrator, with specialist interests in educational equity and excellence.
+She died in March 2020.

 Anna Burke AO was elected representative for the Victorian seat of Chisholm in the Australian Parliament from 1998 until 2016.
 She served as the Speaker of the House of Representatives during the 43rd parliament from 2012-2013.
 Anna is a current member of the Administrative Appeals Tribunal.